biosustain/shu/docs/source/plotting.rst

 can be saved to a new map in the settings window (only available for the desktop app) for futures shu sessions.

-A PNG/JPEG/BMP/TGA image of the map can also be exported through the settings window (for all platforms and web).
+An SVG image of the map can also be exported through the settings window (for all platforms and the web).
+PNG/JPEG/BMP/TGA are also supported if the provided paths have one of their corresponding extensions.

 Hover
 -----